MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  The index of the current hot item of the list view control.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_GetHotItem](http://msdn.microsoft.com/library/windows/desktop/bb761294), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_GetHotItem](http://msdn.microsoft.com/library/windows/desktop/bb761294), as described in the Windows SDK.
 The hot item is defined as the currently selected item when hot tracking (and hover selection) is enabled.

  If hot tracking is enabled, when a user pauses over a list view item, the item label is automatically highlighted without the use of a mouse button.